-The existing Mineola Station building (located north of the westbound platform) would remain.
+The existing Mineola Station building (located north of the westbound platform) would ^ be refurbished.
 The south-side waiting room (along the eastbound platform) would be removed.
 The existing eastbound (southern) platform adjacent to the Mineola Intermodal Center would be demolished and replaced by a new eight-foot-wide side platform to the south of the new third track.
-The existing westbound (northern) platform would be demolished and replaced with a ten-foot-wide side platform in approximately the same location.
+The existing westbound (northern) platform would be demolished and replaced with a tenfoot-wide side platform in approximately the same location.
 At-grade access to the station would be maintained, providing multiple ADA access points without ramps.
 Since the eastern and western platform ends would be slightly above ground level, one set of stairs would be constructed at the end of each platform.
-An existing pedestrian overpass at the eastern end would be replaced.
-A second pedestrian overpass at the parking garage on the eastbound platform currently provides ADA-compliant elevator access between platforms.
+An existing pedestrian overpass ^ in the ^ vicinity of the Mineola Station building would be replaced.
+A ^ new pedestrian overpass in conjunction with the closure of Main Street would include two new elevators.
+The existing pedestrian overpass at the parking garage on the eastbound platform currently provides ADA-compliant elevator access between platforms.
 This overpass and its elevators would remain in place.
-A third pedestrian overpass (located on the western end and servicing Winthrop Hospital) would remain in place.
-Platform shelters, canopies, and benches would be constructed per LIRR station guidelines.
+Another existing pedestrian overpass (located on the western end and servicing Winthrop Hospital) would remain in place.
+Platform shelters, canopies, and leaning-benches would be constructed per LIRR station guidelines.